 Picton: If you have plans to also visit the North Island, you can fly between the two islands or cross the Cook Strait on the ferry.
 Picton is home to the ferry port on the South Island.
 From here, you cross the Cook Strait, ending the voyage in Wellington.

-There are many other fantastic places to visit on the South Island, but with a limited amount of time, and if it is your first time in New Zealand, we think it is best to put your time into the places listed above.
+There are many other wonderful things to do on the South Island, but with limited time, especially if it’s your first visit to New Zealand, we think it’s best to focus on the places listed above.

 Wanaka (photo taken in April)